 It is humbling and exhilarating to come to work every day to a place where people are working for a common goal with such a mix of competence and humanity.”

 “It is not difficult to make connections to make the experiences of medieval peoples accessible to contemporary students,” he says, “but it is important to strike a balance, instilling in these young scholars the habit of reading critically and inquisitively but also contextually, resisting the temptation of looking at medieval topics through our twenty-first-century lenses.”

 Prescient textbook chapters aside, the material is also simply fascinating.
 “Maybe it is the medieval nerd in me speaking here, but I find it incredibly fun,” César says.

 Also incredibly fun?
 Arguing.

 “I enjoy arguing to an almost comical extent, as many of my family and friends can attest,” César says.
-Accordingly, he also serves as Commonwealth’s debate team coach.
-Under César’s tutelage, the debate team has stayed competitive in a field full of bigger schools with well-established programs and more practice time.
+Accordingly, he served as Commonwealth’s debate team coach for several years.
+Under César’s tutelage, the debate team stayed competitive in a field full of bigger schools with well-established programs and more practice time.
 “We have been able to punch above our weight because of a small but very talented and committed group of debaters that have elevated each other’s game,” César demurs.
 He is quick to praise the students for practicing independently and the parents for their generous support of the team, especially Hilary Gabrieli, mother of team captain Nicholas Gabrieli ’20, who was the gentle force behind the team for the last two years.

 César can’t pick a favorite among his classes and activities at school, and one of the best things about Commonwealth is that he doesn’t have to.
 “There might be schools where I would have found some resistance crossing into other people’s turf, but since that kind of cross-teaching is hardly unusual here I have not experienced any resistance, quite the opposite,” he says.
 This flexibility allows him to engage with students as excited about academic exploration as he is.